mybigday/llama.rn/README.md

 - The [Extended Virtual Addressing](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_kernel_extended-virtual-addressing) capability is recommended to enable on iOS project.
 - Metal:
-  - We have tested to know some devices is not able to use Metal ('params.n_gpu_layers > 0') due to llama.cpp used SIMD-scoped operation, you can check if your device is supported in [Metal feature set tables](https://developer.apple.com/metal/Metal-Feature-Set-Tables.pdf), Apple7 GPU will be the minimum requirement.
+  - We have tested to know some devices is not able to use Metal (GPU) due to llama.cpp used SIMD-scoped operation, you can check if your device is supported in [Metal feature set tables](https://developer.apple.com/metal/Metal-Feature-Set-Tables.pdf), Apple7 GPU will be the minimum requirement.
   - It's also not supported in iOS simulator due to [this limitation](https://developer.apple.com/documentation/metal/developing_metal_apps_that_run_in_simulator#3241609), we used constant buffers more than 14.

 Android: